tinacms/tina.io/content/docs/reference/media/repo-based.md

 When your editors add an image to a document, the value that is saved will be a relative path:

 `"/<mediaRoot>/<imgName>"`

+## Branching Caveats

+Repo-based media is designed to be used around a single-branch workflow.
+If your project is using the [experimental branching plugin](https://tina.io/docs/tina-cloud/branching/), there's some known caveats to be aware of.

+- If you only have a single branch with media enabled, the media store will source/upload images to/from that branch.
+- If you have multiple branches with media enabled, then all media will be sourced/uploaded to/from the repository's default branch.